 The Inclusivity Institute is engaged in creating meaningful pilot programs and working with partners to scale up innovative models that tackle the systemic issues of housing affordability and racial as well as class segregation.

-The Residential Mobility Team is tasked with spearheading residential stability and mobility programs to reduce segregation and tackle racial disparities in American housing markets.
+The Residential Equity Team is tasked with spearheading residential stability and mobility programs to reduce segregation and tackle racial disparities in American housing markets.
 Our work targets the spectrum of persistent housing inequities that reinforce segregation and perpetuate gaps in economic prosperity and generational wealth.
-In 2022, the RMT seeks to scale up a groundbreaking new approach to tackle our nation’s longstanding eviction crisis and begin constructing innovative pathways to homeownership, expanding housing choice and opportunity.
+The RET seeks to scale up a groundbreaking new approach to tackle our nation’s longstanding eviction crisis and begin constructing innovative pathways to homeownership, expanding housing choice and opportunity.

 The Family Assistance Program - Eviction Diversion to Prevent Homelessness and Displacement